 And this harkens back to what I was saying about comparison; we have no idea what goes on behind the scenes.
 I was honestly that naive to think that I could just post a few photos a week, haphazardly like a few photos in my feed, and I’d just naturally garner a bunch of new followers.
 And then, when I realised I probably could get more followers if I gave up hours on the other things I was doing – writing, paid work, marathoning Forensic Files for the third time – I realised I didn’t want to do it.
 Why?
 I realised I didn’t actually care if I had more followers.

-Right now, Instagram is sexy as fuck.
+Right now, Instagram is sexy as heck.
 A large Instagram following is often the number one thing sponsors want, and it’s the platform that will impress the most people.
 There is huge money in Instagram, and people with large followings can charge insane amounts of money for a single photo.

 But… that’s not me.
 As I’ve already established, I don’t really like social media/being on my phone all the time.
 I’d prefer to be writing in front of a laptop.
 I also worry that, like other social media platforms we’ve seen come and go, that Instagram is a giant bubble waiting to burst.
 Too many influencers are faking stats and buying followers, and I predict that the level of sponsorships will wane over the coming years, as it’s insanely difficult to prove your return on investment when hiring an Instagram influencer.